 5. Practice, practice, practice!

 Practice is a sure-fire way to improve SAT scores.
 Most people do not do as well as they would like on their first SAT practice test – and why should they?
 It’s not like we’ve been taking SAT-style tests since elementary school!
 Practice will help you no matter where you do it, whether it’s an SAT test prep classroom, completing SAT prep questions alone in your room, or taking a timed practice test alongside your study group members.
-You can often even find free practice questions online.

 Another simple tactic to improve SAT scores is just to relax!
 Some students get so freaked out that they choke and miss questions they actually know the answer to.
 A good way to alleviate that panic is to practice.
 It’ll get you used to the questions that will appear on the exam and give you a feel for how much time you have to spend on each section.